nodejs/node-core-utils/docs/git-node.md

-  --continue, -c  Continue the landing session                         [boolean] --final         Verify the landed PR and clean up                    [boolean] --abort         Abort the current landing session                    [boolean] --yes           Assume "yes" as answer to all prompts and run
+  --continue, -c  Continue the landing session                         [boolean] --final         Verify the landed PR and clean up                    [boolean] --abort         Abort the current landing session                    [boolean] --backport      Land a backport PR on a staging branch               [boolean] --yes           Assume "yes" as answer to all prompts and run
                   non-interactively.
 If an undesirable situation occurs, such as a pull request or commit check fails, then git node land will